The Ghostley Witch

 under his blanket.

-the ones on the posters the prisoners had put up on the walls.
-Klink´s
+ladies, like the ones on the posters the prisoners had put up on the walls.

-secretary might do; she looked attractive enough.
-But she had gone home hours
+Klink´s secretary might do; she looked attractive enough.
+But she had gone home

-ago of course, and there was no other woman around for miles.
-And posing as someone
+hours ago of course, and there was no other woman around for miles.
+And posing

-her task now.
+focus on her task now.
 Get a groom.
 Quickly.
-And don´t let other things bother her.
+And don´t let other things bother

 Just hurry... hurry to find a husband.
 Any husband at all.